The Affordable Care Act (ACA) and reporting your Health Care Coverage

 Please note individuals who choose to receive their PTC in advance, to reduce/cover monthly premiums may be required to repay some of it, if their end of year income is greater than originally estimated.

-Individuals who have started flexible savings accounts (FSAs) or healthcare savings accounts (HSAs) may now be faced with contribution caps and deduction limits.
+Individuals who have started Flexible Savings Accounts (FSAs) or Health Savings Accounts (HSAs) may now be faced with contribution caps and deduction limits.
 The ACA has also mandated that over the counter medicines will no longer qualify as medical expenses for FSAs or HSAs.
 Additionally, HSAs incur 10 to 20% penalties if a person spends money on a non-qualified medical expense.

 While these changes are certainly noteworthy, the introduction of both the Individual Shared Responsibility Provision and premium tax credit will likely have the most bearing on the average American's taxes.